julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, April 23, 2025.
+Thursday, April 24, 2025.
 Quote of the day:

-> "Climb the mountains and get their good tidings." - John Muir
+> "Women are never disarmed by compliments.
+Men always are.
+That is the difference between the sexes." - Oscar Wilde